AMATAKYVI/ad-blocker/README.md

 Load the pack to your chrome://extensions

-Can not block the redirect if the handling is on server side.
+Can barely block the redirect if the handling of the web page is on server side (trying to look for a way).

-Mostly work on the client side.

-Since some side using interval time set up.
+Client Side Handling